Poodle Temperament, Energy Level, and Lifestyle Fit

 • Learn commands quickly

-• Excel in obedience and agility training
+• Excel in obedience and agility

-• Pick up household routines easily
+• Pick up routines with ease

-• Become bored without mental stimulation
+• Become bored without stimulation

 Energy Levels by Poodle Size